 Level 2 instruments use widely recognised valuation models for determining the fair value of common and more simple financial instruments such as interest rate and currency swaps that use only observable market data.
-Observable prices and model inputs are available in the market for listed debt and equity securities, exchange-traded derivatives and simple over-the-counter ("OTC") derivatives, e.g. interest rate swaps.
+Observable prices and model inputs are available in the market for listed debt and equity securities, exchange traded derivatives and simple over the counter derivatives, e.g. interest rate swaps.
 Availability of observable market prices and inputs varies depending on the products and markets and is prone to changes based on specific events and general conditions in the financial markets.

 For more complex level 3 instruments proprietary valuation models are used which usually are developed from recognised valuation models.
 Some or all of the significant inputs into these models may not be observable in the market, and are derived from market prices or rates or are estimated based on assumptions.
-Examples of instruments involving significant unobservable inputs include certain OTC derivatives and certain securities for which there is no active market.
-Valuation models that employ significant unobservable inputs require a higher degree of management judgement and estimation in the determination of fair value.
-Management's judgement and estimation are usually required for selection of the appropriate valuation model to be used, determination of expected future cash flows on the financial instrument being valued, determination of probability of counterparty default and selection of appropriate discount rates.
+Examples of instruments involving significant unobservable inputs include certain over the counter derivatives and certain securities for which there is no active market.
+Valuation models that employ significant unobservable inputs require a higher degree of management judgement and estimation are usually required for selection of the appropriate valuation model to be used, determination of expected future cash flows on the financial instrument being valued, determination of probability of counterparty default and selection of appropriate discount rates.